2.1 - Data pipelines

 Data pipeline

-A data pipeline also known as a data loader is a declarative, automated way to process data continuously from external sources like Amazon S3.
+A data pipeline also known as a data loader is a declarative, automated way to process data continuously from external sources like Amazon S3 or Kafka.
 They allow you to define where, when, and how you need to load data into OTCAD with minimal manual intervention.

 Data pipelines UI tour